Sibirica-Interdisciplinary journal of Siberian Studies

 GREAT PLAINS QUARTERLY

-Unveiling the Stories of the Great PlainsGreat Plains Quarterly is a distinguished academic journal published by the Center for Great Plains Studies at the University of Nebraska-Lincoln.
+Exploring the Heart of the PlainsGreat Plains Quarterly is a distinguished academic journal published by the Center for Great Plains Studies at the University of Nebraska-Lincoln.
 This esteemed journal, with an ISSN of 0275-7664 and an E-ISSN of 2333-5092, has been a prominent platform for fostering scholarly dialogue on the cultural, historical, and environmental dynamics of the Great Plains region since its inception in 1983, with publication resuming in 1995.
 Although it is categorized in the Q4 quartile of Arts and Humanities (miscellaneous) for 2023, its contributions are essential for researchers, professionals, and students interested in regional studies, interdisciplinary approaches, and the unique narratives that shape the Great Plains.
 While the journal is not open access, it provides critical insights into the evolution of the area's socio-cultural landscapes, making it a valuable resource for those engaged in the ongoing exploration of the Great Plains and beyond.